Having low potassium may contribute to developing diabetes. However, if you have diabetes, taking potassium won’t cure it.

 This can happen for a number of reasons, including a change in your sodium levels.
 When sodium levels rise, potassium levels tend to go down, and vice versa.

 Other possibilities may include:

 Certain diabetes medications can affect your potassium levels.
 For example, if you take insulin and haven’t maintained control of your diabetes, your potassium levels may dip.

-If you think you’re at risk for diabetes, or that you may have a potassium deficiency, make an appointment with your doctor.
+If you think that you’re at risk for diabetes or that you may have a potassium deficiency, talk with a doctor.
 They can look over your medical history and discuss your potential risk.

-Your doctor may see how much potassium is in your blood by doing a blood test.
-If the test shows that your potassium levels are abnormal, your doctor may prescribe a supplement or recommend certain dietary changes to restore the balance.
+A doctor may see how much potassium is in your blood by doing a blood test.
+If the test shows that your potassium levels are too low, the doctor may prescribe a supplement or recommend certain dietary changes to restore the balance.